 Doctor of Medicine

-The Doctor of Medicine is a 4-year degree program that is designed to prepare students to practice medicine.
+The Doctor of Medicine is a four-year degree program that is designed to prepare students to practice medicine.
 Students study a wide range of topics, including anatomy, neurobiology, and pathology.
 Clinical rotations also form part of the curriculum, which give students the chance to experience several forms of medicine first-hand.
 Prospective ophthalmologists take general classes in the first two years and then may focus their studies in years three and four.

 Doctor of Philosophy in Ophthalmology